The Bankrate promise

 Ways to lower your car insurance bill

-If you are wondering how to negotiate car insurance, you now know that you cannot haggle a lower price.
+If you are wondering how to negotiate car insurance, you should understand that you cannot haggle a lower premium.
 However, there are other ways that you can save on your premium that might help you get cheap car insurance.

 Take advantage of discounts